department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/research/adoption-study/2024-11-topline-summary.md

 ## Initial Findings

+**Research questions**

-**Research question 1**: Are CTAs to try out the new MHV portal effective?
+1. Are CTAs to try out the new MHV portal effective?
 Do users notice them and understand what they're saying?

 Participants repeatedly scrolled past the "Try-me" banners on the My HealtheVet national portal.